facebook/relay/website/versioned_docs/version-v4.0.0/Modern-LocalStateManagement.md

       node: { selections: [] }
     });

-    // Add the record to the users list of notes. user.setLinkedRecords([...userNoteRecords, newNoteRecord], 'notes');
+    // Add the record to the user's list of notes. user.setLinkedRecords([...userNoteRecords, newNoteRecord], 'notes');
   });
 }